Working conditions

 If it is not possible to reduce risks to an acceptable level through technical means, the employer must obtain the PPE items required in legislation and guidelines for the use of employees and enforce their use at work.
 The employer must also explicitly state in which situations the PPE must be used.

-The Government Decision on the selection and use of Personal Protective Equipment contains a list of PPE items.
-It also contains a list of the job duties in which using PPE is generally required.
-There is a form appended to the published Decision that can be used for assessing the need for PPE:
+The Government Decree on the Selection and Use of Personal Protective Equipment at Work (Government Decree 427/2021) contains provisions on the properties, assessment and selection of personal protective equipment used at work and on the safe use of personal protective equipment at work.
+It also contains a list of the job duties in which using PPE is generally required, Appendix III.
+There is a form appended to the published Decision that can be used for assessing the need for PPE, Appendix I.

 Selecting the appropriate personal protective equipment